Let’s start with the good news. Like so many other skills, good manners can be taught from an early age. It is, however, not always an easy task.

-You can also use role play or practical, relatable examples.
+You can also use role play or practical examples he can relate to.

-For example, demonstrate the concept of showing respect for others by explaining to your little one how it makes Granny happy when he greets her politely, or that saying “Please” and “Thank you” shows you care about other people and appreciate their efforts.
+For example, you could demonstrate the concept of showing respect for others by explaining to your little one how it makes Granny happy when he greets her politely, or that saying “please” and “thank you” shows you care about other people and appreciate their efforts.

 According to Patricia Rossi, author of Everyday Etiquette, another important habit to teach your child is how to greet people properly.
-She suggests using role play to show your child to face people directly, look them in the eye and shake their hand in greeting.
+She suggests using role play to show your child to face people directly, look them in the eye and shake their hand when meeting them.

 • Keep things simple: Make learning manners easy for your child – overloading him with information on all the social niceties you want him to learn will just confuse him and frustrate you.